lllyasviel/Fooocus/docker.md

 ## Quick start

 **This is just an easy way for testing.
-Please also see [Notes](#notes) for using it in a production environment.**
+Please find more information in the [notes](#notes).**

+1. Clone this repository
+2. Build the image with `docker compose build`
-Clone this repository, then run the docker container with `docker compose up --build` Building the image takes some time.
+3. Run the docker container with `docker compose up`.
+Building the image takes some time.

-When you see the message  `Use the app with http://localhost:7865/` in the console, you can access the URL in your browser.
+When you see the message  `Use the app with http://0.0.0.0:7865/` in the console, you can access the URL in your browser.

 Your models and outputs are stored in the `fooocus-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes`.